2025 Winter/Spring Weekend

 Course Format

 Classes will be held on Saturday and Sunday on alternating weekends from 9 am - 5 pm over a 12 week period at Hundred Fruit Farm in Buckingham, PA, for a total of six weekends.
-The dates of the course are Jan 27-28, Feb 10-11, Feb 24-25, Mar 9-10, Mar 23-24, and Apr 6-7.
-Apr 20-21 will be a snow makeup weekend and will only have classes in case we need to cancel any other days due to inclement weather, but it will be important for students to keep that weekend open in their schedules until the threat of snow has passed.
+The course will run from late January through the end of March on the following dates: Jan 18-19, Feb 1-2, Feb 15-16, Mar 1-2, Mar 15-16, and Mar 29-30.
 Students are expected to eat breakfast and dinner before and after class.
 Lunches will be potluck style with each person bringing a dish and sharing with the group.
 Hundred Fruit Farm will also provide provide tea, coffee, and occasionally snacks for breaks.

 Cost

-The cost of the course is $950 per person or $900 per person for registrations before December 1, 2023 (early bird discount).
-Most PDCs cost anywhere from $1000 to $2500.
+The cost of the course is $950 per person for early bird registrations before December 1, 2024; or $1050 per person for registrations after December 1, 2024.
+Most PDCs cost quite a bit more than this.
 Why is ours cheaper?
 By designing this course for commuters and local residents, we don't need to factor in the cost of housing and meals into the course, which keeps costs down significantly.
 Low on funds but have lots of spare time on your hands?
 We also offer PDC tuition reimbursement for anyone who completes an internship or apprenticeship program with us!

 Who is this course for?